CodebuffAI/codebuff/web/knowledge.md

 - Install new shadcn components with: `bunx --bun shadcn@latest add [component-name]`
 - Use Lucide icons instead of raw SVGs for consistency
 - Import icons from 'lucide-react' package
-- When adding new UI components:
-  - Always include necessary imports at the top of the file
-  - Import UI components from '@/components/ui/[component-name]'
-  - Import types and interfaces if the component requires props

 ### Client Components and Providers